nvm-sh/nvm/README.md

 In order to provide the best performance (and other optimizations), nvm will download and install pre-compiled binaries for Node (and npm) when you run `nvm install X`.
 The Node project compiles, tests and hosts/provides these pre-compiled binaries which are built for mainstream/traditional Linux distributions (such as Debian, Ubuntu, [CentOS](https://www.centos.org), [RedHat](https://www.redhat.com) et al).

 [Alpine Linux](https://www.alpinelinux.org), unlike mainstream/traditional Linux distributions, is based on [BusyBox](https://www.busybox.net/), a very compact (~5MB) Linux distribution.
 BusyBox (and thus Alpine Linux) uses a different C/C++ stack to most mainstream/traditional Linux distributions - [musl](https://www.musl-libc.org/).
-This makes binary programs built for such mainstream/traditional incompatible with Alpine Linux, thus we cannot simply `nvm install X` on Alpine Linux and expect the downloaded binary to run correctly - you'll likely see "...does not exist" errors if you try that.
+This makes binary programs built for such mainstream/traditional distributions incompatible with Alpine Linux, so on `x64` and `arm64` nvm requests a `musl` build instead. nodejs.org publishes those only for some recent `x64` releases, so for anything else the download 404s and `nvm install X` falls back to compiling from source, unless you point it at a mirror that has one (see [Platforms without official binaries](#platforms-without-official-binaries)).

 There is a `-s` flag for `nvm install` which requests nvm download Node source and compile it locally.